gridscale/terraform-examples/managed-k8s/README.md

 - and 30 GB of storage

 Provisioning time varies of course but we can expect to take around 10 minutes to spin up the cluster.

+## TODO

+Missing:

+- Show how to retrieve kubeconfig
+- Run through a minimum hello world example:
+  - create a deployment
+  - create a service
+- destroy everything